Executioners from Shaolin: Plot

 After a decade of training, Hsi-Kuan goes to face Pai Mei, defeating several of his henchmen before retreating from his temple stronghold.
 Along the way, he discovers Pai Mei's weakness: he's vulnerable between one and three o' clock.
 Hung trains with renewed zeal on a sophisticated life-size bronze dummy fitted with grooves representing acupuncture meridians along its surface.
 By releasing a vessel in the head, metal balls cascade along these grooves so that he can snatch them to train his speed and accuracy.
 Still, he refuses to integrate his wife's Crane style, to his ultimate detriment.

 In the final act, Hung goes to confront Pai Mei at his temple once again.
 He uses his training in vital point striking to catch Pai Mei off-guard.
 But again, he gets his foot trapped in Pai Mei's groin.
 Pai Mei tells Hung that he moves his vulnerable point up and down at will.
 After incapacitating Hung, Pai Mei tells the governor to keep him alive, only for Hung to kill the governor as he comes near.
 Pai Mei kills him with a swift but powerful blow.

 Wen-Ding returns to avenge his father's death having been forced to synthesize his father's Tiger style with the crane style his mother taught him.
 Once again, he too lands in battle with Pai Mei, getting his foot trapped in Pai Mei's groin.
 But when Pai Mei goes to break Wen-Ding's leg, he jumps on Pai Mei's shoulders piggyback-style.
 Wen-Ding rips off Pai Mei's topknot, smashes him on the now unprotected crown of his head and, as his eyes are startled open, blinds him with a brutal dual jab in the eyes.
 They both tumble down the temple steps as the ending explains, "A combination of Tiger and Crane kung fu is what finally killed Pai Mei."

+Release

+Executioners from Shaolin was released in Hong Kong on February 16, 1977.
+It was released in the United States under the title Executioners of Death and VHS in the United States as Shaolin Executioner.